Were you or was someone you know recently unjustly convicted?

 Because of this, it's imperative to have a skilled and knowledgeable appellate attorney working for you—one who will carefully review the record in your case and make sure the appellate court is informed of every possible legal error that occurred, which could result in a favorable ruling on your behalf.

-Attorney Robert Malove Is the Criminal Appellate Attorney You Need
+Robert Malove Is the Florida Criminal Appellate Attorney You Need

 No matter who represented you at trial, Florida appellate attorney Robert Malove can review your case and determine if you have a chance at appeal.
 Our firm aims to provide the most effective and result-producing appeals through exhaustive research, the filing of academically superior briefs, motions, and the vigorous pursuit of successful negotiations with the power of full engagement.
 We take our clients' freedom seriously and litigate passionately to achieve the fair treatment and due process you deserve.
 Don’t delay any longer.
 For serious criminal appellate representation, contact me today!